1210 N. Jefferson Street

 Donate: Our organization is a 501(c) charity and 100 % of your donations are tax deductable!

 Tax EIN # 46-4417883

 Dr. Deborah Berberich, Ph.D. is a licensed clinical psychologist who has been working with people who struggle with addiction for over 15 years.
 She has worked with children and adolescents in OC; coordinated services with the local school districts, OCSSA and OC Mental Health Drug and Alcohol.
 She has worked with civil addicts and understands how addiction can lead to criminal behavior.
 Dr. Berberich knows that the sooner addiction is addressed the better the prognosis; waiting to "hit bottom" means waiting too long.
-Dr. Berberich is dedicated to helping young people who suffer from addictive and mental disorders (called co-occurring disorders) get the treatment they need before they end up in the system or worse.
+The CAAR is dedicated to helping young people who suffer from addictive and mental disorders (called co-occurring disorders) get the treatment they need before they end up in the system or worse.

 Dr. Berberich has written a book on addiction based on research generated by NIDA and SAMSHA which is the model for this program: Out of the Rabbit Hole Breaking the Cycle of Addiction: Evidence-Based Treatment for Adolescents with Co-Occurring Disorders.

 Dr. Berberich is the founder of The Center for Adolescent Addiction Recovery and has dedicated her life to helping adolescents and young adults recover from the very real bondage of addiction - a seemingly hopeless cycle of stress and angst that engulfs the entire family..